Important: These Rules are supplemental to any posted Challenge-specific ones. Those are normally posted on the current Challenge web page.

 Filmmakers, be sure to share the following with your editor!

-By submitting a film to an OIF (Organization of Independent Filmmakers) Challenge, you acknowledge and agree to all of the following:
+By entering into a Film Challenge sponsored by the OIF (Organization of Independent Filmmakers) or any of its subsidiaries, you acknowledge and agree to all of the following:

 - You are the authorized owner or agent for the production being submitted.